 #3-16, Star of Ohio, is a 4ft X 4ft quilt block that was painted by local artists Ellen Kelly and Kathleen Hadley.
 The block is at 365 Dave Creek Parkway, on the Fairfield Bay Lions Club building where the Fairfield Bay Chamber Commerce operates.
 The Chamber of Commerce is open 6 days a week 9am to 4pm.
 Information about all the things Fairfield Bay offers can be obtained here.
 Nestled in the Ozark Mountains, Fairfield By is surrounded by incredible natural beauty, where broad mountain ranges and one of the most pristine lakes come together.
 Explore hiking and ATV trails, two golf courses, historical landmarks and the friendliest people in the state.
 Fairfield Bay has a marina, campgrounds, miniature gold, disc golf, bowling, tennis & pickle ball, three swimming pools and a fitness center.
 Come visit some popular events such as April – Boati Gras, May – Blooming, Blue and BBQ, June – Surf the Bay Watersport Festival, July – 4th of July parade, August – Tiki Time at the Laker Luau, September – Bayfest Street Festival, October – Oktoberfest and December – Festival of Trees.
 See vacation planning visitfairfieldbay.com.
 Find the chamber website at

-#3-17, “Sunflower” quilt block at 1146 Dave Creek Parkway, Fairfield Bay 72088 was painted by local artist Mark David and is in memory of Willa Well’s husband, Bud Wells, who passed away September 2018.
+#3-17, “Sunflower” quilt block at 1146 Dave Creek Parkway, Fairfield Bay 72088 was painted by local artist Mark Davis and is in memory of Willa Well’s husband, Bud Wells, who passed away September 2018.
 She shares this message, “I hope many will enjoy it hanging on our house as they drive by.
 He was an outdoorsy person maybe because he was a civil engineer by trade or maybe because he always wanted to be busy.
 He chopped and stacked wood “the hard way” to use in the outdoor furnace of this house.
 He used an old fashioned screwdriver and hammer to do any chore large or small – none of the electric tools for him.
 He walked his beloved boxer dogs religiously several times a day.
 He loved trees and flowers.
 At the first blooming of the flowers each season he would cut one with his pocketknife and bring it to me saying “I brought you a posey”.
 I think Bud would enjoy this sunflower quilt block.
-Hamilton Cove’s nicely wooded park and picnic area is near by and can be accessed turning on Mallard Drive.
+Hamilton Cove’s nice wooded park, picnic area and swimming pool is nearby, just past Wyndham’s Hamilton Cove Timeshares.

 #3-18, Rainbow Bridge, locaated at 486 Mariposa Loop, Bee Branch, is based off the stepping stone quilt block pattern and painted by mother and daughters Cathy Rintoul, JoAnn MacRae and Shela Reese.
 When traveling down Mariposa Loop you will need to turn around to see the quilt block hanging on the back side of the fence.
 They were introduced to quilt blocks through a scavenger hunt played with their grandkids from Pennsylvania during Covid-19 quarantine in 2020.
 The grandkids would send them photos of things to find.
 Once found, a photo would be sent back to the grandkids.
 One of the photos the grandkids sent was of a barn quilt.
 During their quest to find a match they discovered the Van Buren County Quilt Trail.
 They loved the designs, colors and talents of the quilt blocks and the crafters.
 They decided to create one of their own.
 The quilt block is dedicated to their beloved dog of 9 years, Bullit, who unexpectedly recently passed away.
 With the love for Bullit in their hearts and the inspiration of the quilt blocks in mind they chose to create Rainbow Bridge in his memory.